sud0n1m/iamnotaprogrammer.com/_posts/2018-07-22-Principles.md

 ---

 1. Never make a legally binding personal guarantee in relation to your business
-2. Your time and attention are your most valuable asset.
-Lots of people will try to abuse human nature to be courteous to steal yours.
+2. Your time and attention are your most valuable resource.
+People will try to abuse your desire to be courteous in order to steal yours.
+3. Give without expecting anything in return.